 - Beat at a high speed until light, creamy and thick.
 This will take about 5 minutes with an electric hand mixer and slightly less time in a stand mixer.

-- In a separate bowl, combine the all purpose flour, baking powder and salt.
+- In a separate bowl, combine the all-purpose flour, baking powder and salt.
+Give it a stir to combine.

-- Using a silicone spatula or large spoon, add a third of the flour to the egg mixture and lightly fold it in, taking care not to knock out the air.
+- Using a silicone spatula or large spoon, add a third of the dry ingredients to the egg mixture and lightly fold it in, taking care not to knock out the air.

 - Add all the buttermilk and fold it in.